V4Fire/Client/src/components/base/b-remote-provider/README.md

 ## Slots

-The component supports providing the `default` slot.
+The component also supports the provision of a `default` slot.

 ```
 < b-remote-provider :dataProvider = 'SelectedCity'